euphonie/study-notes/Engineering Tools/Cloud/GCP/Google Compute Engine.md

 # Best Practices

 - Control access to resources with projects and IAM roles
 - Isolate machines using multiple networks.
-Implement VPC netwo
+Implement VPC networking
+	- If projects don't require network communication amongst them, host them in different networks
+- On hybrid-setups, use VPN or Cloud Interconnect to securely connect to GCP

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzMzNTU2NzkxLC0yMTI1MTI5MTddfQ==
+eyJoaXN0b3J5IjpbMTk4OTQ5NjI3NywtMjEyNTEyOTE3XX0=
 -->